Managing self, managing others

 Up to 20 places are available to enthusiastic mid-level managers, team leaders and coordinators from Victorian public libraries and State Library Victoria who have supervisory responsibilities and are keen to develop their people skills.

 The four-day residential program is facilitated by Adam Le Good, Adele Gaylard and Steve Treble of Fundamental Training and Development.
-Participants will learn how to develop a workplace culture of:
+Participants learn how to develop a workplace culture of:

 - best practice in staff management, through an understanding of emotional intelligence, personality types and team dynamics